-The Best Lenses for Astrophotography
+The Best Lenses for Astrophotography in 2023

-With so many options available, choosing a lens for astrophotography can seem pretty daunting.
+With so many options available, choosing the best lens for astrophotography can seem pretty daunting.
 And believe me, it’s no easy task.
 Astrophotography is like a supreme test for optical quality in a lens, as point-like sources of light are the hardest to photograph.
 And guess what- stars are point-like light sources!

 Any lens has optical aberrations, and astrophotographers will always want the lenses with the smallest optical defects.
 Ideally, you need a lens with no chromatic or coma aberrations.
 Pretty much all wide-angle lenses are affected by coma, and some of them quite heavily.